CalamityAdam/iot/react/readings/advanced_containers.md

 ## Advanced Containers

-While we said earlier that you should aim to have very few containers, there are exceptions.
+While we said [earlier][containers] that you should aim to have very few containers, there are exceptions.
-What if we want a component to do two different things, depending on where we're using it, and it therefore needs different data from the store?
 Separating our concerns with presentational and container components allows us to reuse presentational components where it makes sense, rather than duplicating code.
-This means, though, that we'll need multiple containers for each reusable presentational component.
+If a presentational component needs different data in each situation, though, we may need more containers.
+By creating more container components, we can render the same presentational component with each of those containers to suit different needs.

-Consider a form component that may either create or edit a post.
+Consider a form component that may either *create* or *edit* a post.
 The form itself looks and works the same in both cases; it has a few inputs and a submit button.
 Our use cases differ, though, in that the edit form needs to map state from the store to its props, while the create form does not.
 Furthermore, the edit form will need to dispatch a different action when the form submits than the create form will, as well as request the object from our backend.
+Let's see what this looks like in code.

+**As you go through the code snippets below, read the comments carefully.**

 Here's our presentational component, `PostForm`: